mrmaxguns/wonderwordsmodule/docs/quickstart.rst

 Quickstart
 ==========

-Wonderwords is a lightweight, pure python tool that can be used to generate random words and sentences.
+Wonderwords is a lightweight python tool that can be used to generate random words and sentences.
 In this tutorial you will learn the basics of Wonderwords and the command line interface.
 This tutorial is meant for those who have never used Wonderwords or those who want to learn more about it.